tractor/tractor-website/HNT-tutorial.md

 # HNT tutorial

+**Please note that heuristic neighbourhood tractography is now deprecated.
+For new projects, please use the much more sophisticated and flexible [probabilistic neighbourhood tractography](PNT-tutorial.html).**

 ## Overview

 This tutorial describes how to use TractoR to perform neighbourhood tractography using the heuristic method described in [Ref.
 (1)](#reference).
 Heuristic neighbourhood tractography (HNT) uses a reference tract as a guide to the topology of the white matter structure that needs to be segmented.